Can You Make Money From a Glamping Business? Here’s How Much…

 Interested, but don’t know where to get started?
 Head over to my review of the top 3 geodesic dome companies!

 Like most questions, the answer is “it depends”.
 I do have some good news, though: most glamping rentals that I’ve found go for just as much as a comparable Airbnb home rental, and sometimes even more!

-This is great news, since you’ll likely need to invest a little bit more up front to get started that you would if you were simply renting out your spare room.
+This is great news since you’ll likely need to invest a little bit more upfront to get started than you would if you were simply renting out your spare room.
 You’ll have the startup costs of purchasing the structure, outfitting it with some gear, possibly even running plumbing and electricity out to it.

 However, this cost is likely to be in the range of $10,000 or less (from what I’ve seen people doing), and if you’re handy you could cut that cost down significantly.
 If you rented out your glamp site for $100 a night (a very low estimate), you could be recouping your investment in just a few months!

 In short, the ROI (return on investment) in glamping is much faster and higher than the ROI on a home, even a tiny home!
 This makes glamping a very attractive option for hosts looking to expand beyond the norm and cash in on a major (and fun!) trend that is likely to continue to grow.